 Typically affects patients from 3rd to 7th decades with the mean age around 45 years 7,10.

 Presentation can vary dependent on location.
 Central neoplasms usually give symptoms due to bronchial obstruction (such symptoms can include pneumonia, atelectasis, bronchiectasis, emphysema or even a lung abscess); if airway obstruction is partial, symptoms such as cough, wheezing and recurrent pulmonary infections can occur.
-Peripheral tumours on the contrary are generally asymptomatic and they are discovered occasionally.
+Peripheral tumors on the contrary are generally asymptomatic and they are discovered occasionally.
 Presentation with the carcinoid syndrome is rather rare (~2-5%) 5,10.

 They are neuroendocrine neoplasms that range from low-grade typical carcinoids to more aggressive atypical carcinoids.
-They can therefore demonstrate a wide spectrum in terms of clinical behaviour as well as histology.
+They can therefore demonstrate a wide spectrum in terms of clinical behavior as well as histology.

 Most (~60%) tend to be central within the tracheobronchial tree 3; the vast majority of which arise from the central bronchi, rarely from the trachea 4.

 - multiple endocrine neoplasia type 1 13

-- Cushing syndrome: due to ACTH-producing carcinoid tumour types 1
+- Cushing syndrome: due to ACTH-producing carcinoid tumor types 1